-The goals of Integrated Care: Working at the Interface of Primary and Behavioral Healthcare are to educate psychiatrists about the fundamental shift underway in healthcare and to prepare them to be successful and effective in the new health care arena.
-The passage and implementation of the Patient Protection and Affordable Care Act presents an opportunity not only for newly-insured patients, but for psychiatrists to have a major impact at all levels.
+The goals of Integrated Care: Working at the Interface of Primary Care and Behavioral Health are to educate psychiatrists about the fundamental shift underway in health care and to prepare them to be successful and effective in the new health care arena.
+The passage and implementation of the Patient Protection and Affordable Care Act presents an opportunity for newly insured patients and for funding models of integrated care, enabling psychiatrists to have a more significant population-level impact.
 The only book of its kind, the guide defines integrated care, reviews the evidence base, and addresses the three potential benefits of this model of care: improved outcomes, cost containment, and enhanced patient experience (also known as the �Triple Aim�).
 The new models of integrated care presented in this book are population-based, which is the key to improved outcomes, and they represent a change in how medicine in general and psychiatry in particular will approach health care delivery moving forward.

 The book�s features are both high-impact and user-friendly:

-The information presented in these chapters allows both practicing psychiatrists and those in training to develop a skill set essential to designing, working in, teaching, or promoting an integrated care program within a health care system.
-Evidence based and timely, Integrated Care: Working at the Interface of Primary and Behavioral Healthcare is a must read for clinicians in the brave new world of integrated care.
+The information presented in these chapters allows both practicing psychiatrists and those in training to develop a skill set essential to designing, working in, teaching, or promoting an integrated-care program within a health care system.
+Evidence based and timely, Integrated Care: Working at the Interface of Primary Care and Behavioral Health is a must read for clinicians in the brave new world of health care reform.